Nice day hike towards the ruined fortress situated by the Russian border.

 In Kvemo Alvani, the bus or taxi will drop you at the main (and the only) junction.
 This is the place from which depart jeeps to Tusheti so if you get here before noon, you should be easily able to hire a driver.

-The ride to Omalo takes about 4-5 hours and costs 70+ GEL per passenger (or about 350-400 GEL for the whole jeep).
+The ride to Omalo takes about 4-5 hours and costs about 100 GEL per passenger (or about 350-400 GEL for the whole jeep).
 BBC once placed it among the "10 Most Dangerous Roads in the World", but with a good driver, it definitely doesn´t feel like that.
 In navigates pretty steep mountainside but the road is usually wide enough and unless you are passing another car and need to navigate to the very edge of the road, there is no reason to feel nervous.
 Still, the accidents happen here and the road claims a few lives every year.
 Therefore, even if you have your own car, for this stretch of the road, it may be better to use the service of the local driver.

 By hitchhiking: